-Air condition ducts (and especially swamp cooler ducts) are notorious hiding places for mold.
+Air conditioning ducts (and especially swamp cooler ducts) are notorious hiding places for mold.
 The humid air (often laden with mold spores) passes over the cooler metal ductwork and causes water to condense and pool creating idea locations for mold to grow.
 That’s why it is important to have your air ducts cleaned periodically.

 You should consider having the air ducts cleaned if: There is substantial visible mold growth inside hard surface ducts or on other components of your heating and cooling system.